The-Lite/KeyDisplay/readme.md

 - The second line refers to the time speed to display the inputs in ms
 - The third line refers to specific keys that should be displayed .
 - The forth line refers to the color of the text displayed .
+## PS :
+the setting file and the application should be in the same folder